Table of Contents

 • Start by cooking the wheat berries.
 In a large kettle, combine the wheat berries, 3 ½ cups of water, and 1 teaspoon salt.
 Bring to a boil, reduce to a simmer, and cover with a lid.
 Cook until the berries are tender, 45-60 minutes.
 When tender, drain the wheat berries and set them aside to cool.

 • In a large bowl, make the dressing.
-Whisk together the olive oil, blood orange juice, Dijon mustard, vinegar, salt, and pepper.
+Whisk together the olive oil, blood orange juice, Dijon mustard, vinegar, salt, and black pepper.
 Add the prepared kale, spinach, arugula, mint, and scallions.
-The kale acts as a barrier for the spinach and arugula and can sit on the vinaigrette for up to two hours before tossing the greens in the dressing.
+The kale acts as a barrier for the spinach and arugula and can sit on the vinaigrette for up to 2 hours before tossing the greens in the dressing.

 Nutrition